cocos/cocos-docs/en/editor/publish/publish-xiaomi-quick-game.md

 - **App Package Name**: the format of the **App Package Name** is `com.yourcompany.projectname`.
 This option is required and will be filled in according to the developer's needs.

-  > **Note**: starting from the platform version number **1062**, Xiaomi Quick Game needs to use the official **App Package Name**, otherwise the error of `Data loading exception, please click retry` will be reported during debugging.
+  > **Note**: Starting from the platform version number **1062**, Xiaomi Quick Game needs to use the official **App Package Name**, otherwise the error of `Data loading exception, please click retry` will be reported during debugging.
 You can refer to the [Xiaomi Quick Game App Package Name Application](https://forum.cocos.org/t/topic/81887) documentation for details.

 - **Desktop Icon**: is required.
 Click the **search icon** button at the back of the input box to select the icon you want.
 When building, the Desktop Icon will be built into the Xiaomi Quick Game project.
 It is suggested to use a `PNG` image for the **Desktop Icon**.